Can the Efron-Petrosian Method Recover the Inverse-Square Distance Law for Simulated Radio Pulsar Fluxes?: Analysis

 \subsection{Results from Applications of E-P analysis on synthetic population of pulsars.}

 We now apply the E-P method to this synthetic population.
 The histogram showing the distribution of pulsar fluxes can be found in Fig.~\ref{fig:histo}.
 Similarly to M23 and ~\cite{Ardavan23}, we consider four different flux thresholds to calculate $\tau$.
-These thresholds, which we labeled as $a$,$b$,$c$,$d$ were chosen in such a way that they discard 10\%, 20\%, 30\% and 40\%, respectively, from the pulsar population.
-As mentioned earlier, the E-P test has been done for multiple choices of flux threshold in literature.
+These thresholds, which we labeled as $a$,$b$,$c$,$d$ were chosen in such a way that they discard 10\%, 20\%, 30\%, and 40\%, respectively, from the pulsar population.
 These four thresholds allow us to test any possible dependence of the E-P test as a function of the flux threshold.
-The histogram of flux distribution for our synthetic sample along with the four thresholds is shown in Fig.~\ref{fig:histo}.
+The histogram of the flux distribution for our synthetic sample along with the four thresholds is shown in Fig.~\ref{fig:histo}.
 The results for $\tau$ as a function of the distance exponent $\alpha$ for all the four aforementioned thresholds can be found in Fig.~\ref{fig:tauvsalpha}.
-For a perfect inverse square law, $\tau$ should be exactly zero for $\alpha=2$ and for other distance exponents should show significant deviations from $\alpha=2$.
+For a perfect inverse-square law, $\tau$ should be exactly zero for $\alpha=2$ and for other distance exponents should show significant deviations from $\alpha=2$.
 When applied to real data, because of the uncertainty in distance estimates or other observational systematics, $\tau$ is typically chosen to be between $\pm 1$ in order for the two variables to be uncorrelated~\cite{Dainotti22}.
 However, since our synthetic pulsar catalog has an inverse-square law dependence for the flux built in and no uncertainties in distance have been incorporated, we should expect $\tau$ to be exactly zero for $\alpha=2$.
-However, Fig.~\ref{fig:tauvsalpha} shows that this is clearly not the case.
-We find that $\tau$ is greater than 1 for $a$, $b$, and $c$ flux thresholds for $\alpha=2$ and is within 1.0 only for threshold $d$.
-For these thresholds, the value of $\tau$ is close to zero for $\alpha$ between $0.5-1.5$.
-We don't get perfect agreement with $\alpha=2$ for all the four thresholds.
-We also confirmed that the same is true for other models of distance distribution in {\tt PsrPopPy}.
-We also checked the trends of $\tau$ as a function of flux threshold for fixed $\alpha=2$.
-This plot can be found in Fig.~\ref{fig:tauvsthreshold}.
-We find that only for flux threshold within a narrow range $-25.5 \leq \log \rm{[Flux (ergs~cm^{-2}~s^{-1})]} \geq -26.5$, we get values of $\tau$ within $\pm 1$.
-Even within this flux range, we do not get pristine agreement.
-This shows that E-P method fails to recover the correct distance exponent of $\alpha=2$ for our synthetic pulsar population (except over a very small range of flux thresholds), even though the inverse-square law dependence is built in.